lindtaannrb/lindtaannrb/README.md

 - 👋 Hi, I’m @lindtaannrb
 - 👀 CODING ENTHUSIAST
 - 🌱 currently learning python by myself,...exploring python to core.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ looking to learn something new everyday
-- 📫 How to reach me ...
+- email:lindtaann@gmail.com

 <!---
 lindtaannrb/lindtaannrb is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.